whamcloud/Online-Help/docs/Install_Guide/ig_ch_15_appC_backup_recovery.md

 **Note**: This appendix is outdated and in revision.
 Procedures in this appendix were developed for servers running RHEL 6.7.
-The process for servers running RHEL 7.3 is very similar, but this appendix has not yet been revised or tested for RHEL 7.3.
+The process for servers running RHEL 7.3 and 7.4 is very similar, but this appendix has not yet been revised or tested for RHEL 7.3 and 7.4.

-Red Hat Enterprise Linux or CentOS Linux, version 6.7 or 7.2 must be installed on all Lustre servers.
+Red Hat Enterprise Linux or CentOS Linux, version 7.3 or 7.4 must be installed on all Lustre* servers.
 The OS must be deployed in a consistent and repeatable manner.
 All servers should be running the same OS and version.
 For Red Hat Enterprise Linux and CentOS Linux, template-driven provisioning using Kickstart has proven to be reliable and